codewitch-honey-crisis/retro_clock/article.md

 static int32_t time_offset = 0;
 static time_t time_old = 0;
 static time_t time_now = 0;
-static bool time_military = false
+static bool time_military = false;
 ```

 The `time_buffer` field holds a string with the current time as text.
-The `time_offset` field holds the number of seconds offset from UTC.
-The `time_old` holds the previous time before the most recent update, while `time_now` hold the current time.
+The `time_offset` field holds the number of seconds offset from UTC. `time_old` holds the previous time before the most recent update, while `time_now` hold the current time.
 These two allow for a differential test to see if the time has changed. `time_military` indicates whether or not the time is 24-hour (military time).

 Next up is the part of our code that paints the WiFi icon.
 It paints it in the ghost color or the face color depending if the WiFi is active or not: